“Oh darling! You can’t fix yourself by breaking someone else!”

 - If you still are brave/dumb enough to take pictures (or videos) of yourself in the nude (or in various stages of undress), do NOT send them to anyone – period.

-- PARENTS (guardians, uncles, aunts and grandparents) talk to your children and pre-teens about the dangers of taking these types of pictures.
+- PARENTS (guardians, uncles, aunts and grandparents) talk to your children and pre-teens about the dangers of taking these pictures.
 If you take pics of yourself under 18 years old, you can be charged with creating child pornography.
 If you send it to someone, you can land an additional charge for the distribution of child pornography.

 - Suppose someone takes an intimate, private, personal picture (or video) if you ask them to delete it immediately.
 Please make sure you see that it has been deleted.